-The Partnership entered into a contract for the sale of preferred units in October 2015 which contained provisions that must be bifurcated from the contract and valued as a derivative.
-The embedded derivative is valued through the use of a Monte Carlo model which utilizes observable inputs, the Partnership's unit prices at various timelines, as well as unobservable inputs related to the weighted probabilities of certain redemption scenarios.
-The Partnership has marked this derivative to market as of December 31, 2015, and incurred approximately \$10.0 million loss as a result.
+The Partnership entered into a contract for the sale of preferred units in October 2015 which contained provisions that were required to be bifurcated from the contract and valued as a derivative.
+The embedded derivative was valued through the use of a Monte Carlo model which utilized observable inputs, the Partnership's unit prices at various timelines, as well as unobservable inputs related to the weighted probabilities of certain redemption scenarios.
+The Partnership marked this derivative to market as of December 31, 2015, and incurred approximately \$10.0 million loss as a result.